SyncfusionExamples/XlsIO-Examples/Worksheet Features/Auto Fill/.NET/AutoFillUsingFillSeries/README.md

-# How to autofill a series in a worksheet?
+# How to auto fill a series in a worksheet?

 Step 1: Create a new C# Console Application project.